Fast Pace Behavioral Health Shares Strategies for Coping with Holiday Stress

-• Taking breaks during social gatherings,
+- taking breaks as needed during social gatherings,

-• Reaching out for help when needed
+- reaching out for help when needed

 About Fast Pace Health